Word equations in linear space: The (known) algorithm

-Lemma~\ref{lem:sound and complete} shows soundness of the whole procedure, for the completeness we will need a simple observation that iterating the compression operations shortens the string by a~constant fraction, thus the length of the length-minimal solution will shorten by a constant fraction after each phase.
+Lemma~\ref{lem:sound and complete} yields the soundness and completeness of \algsolveeqlin, for the termination we observe that iterating the compression operations shortens the string by a~constant fraction, thus the length of a solution word shortens by a constant fraction in each phase.